 Baldur’s Gate 3 came out of nowhere during E3 2019, and fan response has landed somewhere between “about time!” and “why now?”
-Nineteen years after the Baldur’s Gate saga concluded (or so we thought) in Baldur’s Gate 2: Throne of Bhaal, the series is set to continue with a new story, a new developer and a new Dungeons & Dragons ruleset.
+Nineteen years after the Baldur’s Gate saga concluded (or so we thought) in Baldur’s Gate 2: Throne of Bhaal, the series is set to continue with a new story, a new developer, and a new Dungeons & Dragons ruleset.

 Baldur’s Gate 3 is exciting for two reasons.
 Not only is it the return of one of PC gaming’s most beloved RPG series, but it’s also the first time that fans will experience the massively popular Dungeons & Dragons 5th Edition rules in a video game.
 A lot has changed since Baldur’s Gate 2, so read on to find out everything we know about the latest digital adventure in the Forgotten Realms.

-Baldur’s Gate 3 release date
+Baldur’s Gate 3 release date speculation

-Baldur’s Gate 3 early access
+Baldur’s Gate 3 Early Access

 Baldur’s Gate 3 trailer

 Baldur’s Gate 3 had a short announcement trailer that debuted for E3 2019.
-The atmospheric video showed off the city of Baldur’s Gate, and hinted that the intellect-devouring mind flayers would be the big villains this time around.
+The atmospheric video showed off the city of Baldur’s Gate, and hinted that the intellect-devouring mind flayers will be the big villains this time around.

 You can also watch the complete intro cinematic from Baldur’s Gate 3, which gives a lot more context about the overall story and setting.
 It’s got dungeons, dragons, portals — pretty much everything you’d expect in a high-fantasy RPG.